BenFrankel/hgf/README.md

 **hgf** is a hierarchical GUI framework for Python, built on top of Pygame.
 It is designed to ease the creation of graphical applications that,

 - **Support external configuration** - controls, options, style
+- **Manage structural complexity** - by composing simple elements
 - **Separate major concerns** - behavior, layout, appearance

-- **Manage structural complexity** - by combining basic components
+With code that is easy to read, write, and extend, with minimal boilerplate.

-hgf is currently version 0.1.1, pre-alpha.
-Anything could change, but any change will be made in accordance with the design principles above.
+hgf is currently version 0.2.0, alpha.
+The API may be volatile, but any changes to it will be made in an effort to better manifest these design principles.

 ## Using hgf

 ### Documentation

-You can read the online documentation [here](https://benfrankel.github.io/hgf).
+You can read the online documentation [here](https://benfrankel.github.io/hgf) (**outdated and incomplete**).

 ### Dependencies